jsxgraph/moodle-filter_jsxgraph/README.md

 It is possible to replace a jsxgraph tag with more than one board.
 To do this, enter a number in the tag attribute `numberOfBoards`.
 This does the following:

 - Instead of `BOARDID`, the unique ids can now be found in `BOARDID0`, `BOARDID1`, `BOARDID2`, ...
+- All IDs are stored in an array `BOARDIDS` additionally.
+It looks like: `BOARDIDS = [BOARDID0, BOARDID1, BOARDID2, ...]`
 - The attributes `width`, `height`, `title` and `description` can contain several values.
 These are separated by commas.
 The first value applies to the first board, the second value to the second, etc. If not enough values are given (especially only one), the first value is used for the other boards.

 Here is an example: